top of page

 This is the final product.
 The cure time is when the paint has fully hardened.
 At this point, the wall can be washed and touched.

-Depending on your location, type of paint, and humidity this can take weeks to get to this point.
+Depending on your location, type of paint, and humidity, it can take weeks to get to this point.

 The truth is, although paint looks like its dry it will take some time to become fully dry.
 Even after a week, the paint can still be soft.